-When the new Local Development Plan is adopted in 2023 it will be accompanied by non-statutory Aberdeen Planning Guidance which will support its interpretation.
-There will be a single statutory guidance document which outlines Developer Obligations.
+The 2023 Local Development Plan will be accompanied by a suite of non-statutory Aberdeen Planning Guidance which will support its interpretation.
+There will be a single statutory Supplementary Guidance document which outlines Developer Obligations.
+These documents were in the final stages of production at the time of writing and it is anticipated that they will be adopted in late 2023.